 Every decision we make leads to action – and those actions have consequences.
 But what might those consequences be?
 Considering the potential consequences of a decision can help us make better decisions.

-This is the principal focus behind asking what the best/worst-case scenario is.
+This is the primary focus behind asking what the best/worst-case scenario is.

 All too often, our subconscious plays out one of these scenarios as our imagination runs riot.
 Frustratingly, it tends to one or the other.
 Of course, an optimist will always focus more on the best outcome.
 Naturally, the pessimist will only see the worst.
 We must push beyond this limitation and seek both perspectives.